 - ½ teaspoon salt

-- ¾ cup Lucky Charms marshmallows plus extra for decorating (optional)
+- 1 cup (36 g) Lucky Charms marshmallows plus more for topping (optional)

 Instructions

-- In a large mixing bowl, beat the butter, brown sugar and vanilla extract on medium speed for 2-3 minutes until light and fluffy.
+- In a large mixing bowl, beat the butter and sugars with an electric mixer on medium speed til light and fluffy, about 2 minutes.

-- Add the egg and beat on medium until incorporated.
+- Add the vanilla and egg and beat on medium until incorporated.

-- Stir in the Lucky Charms marshmallows and cereal with a spatula until incorporated.
+- Gently fold in the Lucky Charms marshmallows and cereal by hand with a spatula until just combined.
+Avoid overmixing or the marshmallows will break apart.

 - Allow cookies cool on the baking sheet 5 minutes.
-Stick a couple extra pieces of Lucky Charms cereal in the cookies as soon as they come out of the oven if you like!
 Then transfer them to a cooling rack.